DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 ![Testing and Validation](path/to/testing-validation-screenshot.png)

 ## 7. Deployment

-- **Dockerized Microservices on Windows - Manual Test of Docker container**
+### Dockerized Microservices on Windows - Manual Deployment of Docker container

-  - Build Docker Images:
+1. **Build Docker Images**:
-    - Created the Docker image for the frontend and backend using the Dockerfile in the `frontend` and `backend` directory.
+    - Created Docker images for the frontend and backend using the Dockerfile in their respective directories.
     ```bash
     cd frontend
     docker build -t frontend:latest .